garyaiki/dendrites/README.md

 Sometimes, some of these tests fail because Balances Server has a default limit of 4 concurrent requests and tests are running in parallel and may not get time on the server.
 If this happens, re-run the failed tests one at a time.
 ##### Stop Balances Server
-In the terminal window running Balances Server
+`Ctrl-C` in the terminal window running Balances Server

-Ctrl-C

 ### Typesafe Config
 dendrites uses Typesafe Config.
 Traits with names ending in `Config` define configuration properties for components.
 This mediates configuration from usage, so you may use these traits with different configuration sources.